musyelevateher/Flower-delivery-website/README.md

 - Listing all flowers
 - Adding new flowers (with image upload)
 - Deleting flowers (with instant UI feedback)
-- (You can add more features like editing as needed)

 This dashboard provides an easy-to-use interface for managing the flower catalog and interacts with the backend API.